amelliia/SQL-/README.md

 # Retail Data Cleaning and Cohort Analysis

 The main goal of this cohort analysis is to track customer retention and churn patterns over time.
-By grouping customers based on the month of their first purchase we can measure how long customers remain active after joining and how quickly customers drop off.
-Do newer cohorts behave differently from older ones?
+By grouping customers based on the month of their first purchase we can measure how long customers remain active after joining, how quickly customers drop off and to see if newer cohorts behave differently from older ones.

-Does a campaign lead to stronger retention compared to previous months?
+The analysis was done using SQL for data preparation and Power BI for visualization.

 ## Data Cleaning

 ### Setting Up a Stage Table
 I copied the raw online_retail table and made a staging table called retail_staging.
 This step preserved the raw data while giving me a safe working copy for cleaning the data.
 ### Removing NULL Values
 I checked for NULLs in each column.
-The only field with gaps was CustomerID, with around 135,080 missing entries.
-I excluded those rows from the dataset.
+The only column with gaps was CustomerID.
+About 135k rows didn’t have a customer ID so I dropped those because customer-level tracking wouldn’t be possible otherwise.
 ### Checking Negative Values
 I checked Quantity and UnitPrice for negative numbers.
 The Quantity column contained 10,624 negative records, most likely returns or entry mistakes.
 To keep the dataset consistent, I only kept rows with positive values for both Quantity and UnitPrice.
 ### Removing Duplicates